 The house you find here belongs to the woodcutter and his wife.
-Forget about the ax and pump you see in front, they don't do anything, and you can't take them.
+Forget about the ax and pump you see in front.
+They don't do anything, and you can't take them.

 Walk inside, put the bowl on the table, and say the word that's written in the bowl.
-The people are so grateful that they tell you to take their fiddle.
-It's on the floor in the corner, but make sure you don't step in the hole in the floor getting it-it's another way to die.
+The people are so grateful they tell you to take their fiddle.
+It's on the floor in the corner, but make sure you don't step in the hole in the floor while getting it-that's another way to die.
 Play the fiddle before leaving.